 If you are planning to travel overseas on your ‘OE’, you will most likely be sticking to a budget.
 A good way to save money on accommodation is to invest in a backpacking tent and pay the comparatively cheaper fee of booking a campsite, rather than motel or hotel rooms.

-You will want a tent that supplies you with all the protection, space and features you need, without taking up all your carrying space or weighing you down, preventing you from traveling light.
+You will want a tent that supplies you with all the protection, space and features you need, without taking up all your carrying space or weighing you down, preventing you from travelling light.

 If you only plan to use your tent for sleeping, then small is best.
 A tunnel type tent has little room inside it for anything but you and your sleeping bag.
-This is great for those individuals traveling solo, who wants a small and compact backpacking tent.
-However, if you are traveling with a friend or partner, you are better suited to a dome style backpacking tent that gives you a little more room.
+This is great for those individuals travelling solo, who want a small and compact backpacking tent.
+However, if you are travelling with a friend or partner, you are better suited to a dome style backpacking tent that gives you a little more room.

 When taking weight into consideration, make sure you select a backpacking tent model that has aluminum instead of steel, as this is easier to pack up and carry.
 Even one kilo more can feel like a lot if you’re walking during the day with it on your back.

-Take your time selecting the right backpacking tent, it's going to be your home while traveling overseas, so it's a good idea to choose the best one.
+Take your time selecting the right backpacking tent, it’s going to be your home while travelling overseas, so it’s a good idea to choose the best one.